robertchase/meander/doc/route.md

 handler; each callable is invoked in order with a `meander.Request` as the only argument

 If a pattern has only a `GET` method handler, then the dict of methods and handlers can be replaced with just a `HANDLER`.

-### name
-`name` is assigned to the server.
-This is used in log messages and is helpful in differentiating multiple servers.

-### port

-`port` is the TCP listening port for the server.
-Multiple calls to `add_server` must use different values for `port`.

-### base_url

-If every http_resource starts with the same characters, then these characters can be specified with `base_url`.
-If `base_url` is specified, then the `pattern` in each `route` will be prepended with the `base_url` value before being matched.

-### ssl\_certfile and ssl_keyfile

-These parameters must either be specified together, or absent.
-If present, they will configure the server to start as HTTPS.